Confidence Regions for Means of Random Sets using Oriented Distance Functions: Consistency

-\begin{example}[blinking square] Suppose that the r.c.s. ${\rcs A}$ is either a rectangle or a union of two squares with equal probability.
+\begin{example}[blinking square] Suppose that the RCS ${\rcs A}$ is either a rectangle or a union of two squares with equal probability.
 Specifically, define

 Then $\rcs A = A_1$ with probability 0.5, and otherwise $\rcs A = A_2.$ Thus, half of the time the $\rcs A$ has its ``middle" removed.
-The resulting mean set and mean boundary are shown in Figure \ref{fig:blinkingsquare}.
-Here, the expected ODF has no local maxima, minima, or flat regions along the boundary, and therefore both \eqref{cond:consistent_mean_A} and \eqref{cond:consistent_mean_B} are satisfied. \end{example}
+The resulting mean set and mean boundary are shown in Figure~\ref{fig:blinkingsquare}.
+Here, the expected ODF has no local maxima, or minima, along the boundary, and therefore both \eqref{cond:consistent_mean_A} and \eqref{cond:consistent_mean_B} are satisfied. \end{example}